ash-project/ash/README.md

 * Validate filters, now that there can be duplicates.
 Doesn't make sense to provide two "exact equals" filters
 * Eventually data_layers should state what raw types they support, and the filters they support on those raw types
 * Raise on composite primary key if data layer can't do it
+* Add impossibility checking for filters to avoid running queries that will never be possible.